Maire Quinn: Later life in America

 Quinn went to America in 1904 with Digges and P.J.
 Kelly to perform at the Louisiana Purchase Exposition, but she objected to the stage-Irish of some of the earlier acts on the bill by striking.
 She later acted at the exhibition in Deirdre, but was later fired from the company due to her role in the strike.
 Following this, she took up a position as a researcher at the New York Public Library.
 In 1905, she provided a deposition in Maud Gonne's separation from her husband corroborating MacBride's constant intoxication during their marriage.
 Deciding to remain in America, she and Digges married on 27 August 1907.
 In 1908 she performed with Digges and Frank Fay in William Boyle's The building fund in Powers Theatre, Chicago.
 From 1911 to 1914 she toured with George Arliss with Louis N. Parker's Disraeli.
 After this point, Quinn's acting career declined, while her husband continued to act and direct with the New York Theatre Guild and in film.
 They lived at 1 West Sixty-fourth Street, New York.
 Quinn was travelling by boat to their summer home on Fire Island when she took ill, dying 21 August 1947 in South Side Hospital in Bay Shore, Long Island.

+Digges himself died of a stroke just two months after his wife, aged 68.